-- A. Will you be using a DHCP Server on the network? - a.
-If NOT using a DHCP Server what are the TCP/IP network settings - A. Will the controller be part of a Windows Domain or Workgroup? - B. What is the name of the Domain or Workgroup? - C. Has the "operator" user and password been added to the server? - D. If using a Domain you will need an administrator, or a user and password which allows joining a new computer to the Domain.
+- A. Will the controller be part of a Windows Domain or Workgroup? - B. What is the name of the Domain or Workgroup? - C. Has the "operator" user and password been added to the server? - D. If using a Domain you will need an administrator, or a user and password which allows joining a new computer to the Domain.
+(It is not necessary to join the local area network Domain in order to use a network share in fact the network connection is simplified if the controller is set up to be part of a workgroup!)